yayahjb/cvector/CVector/README_CVector.txt

    approximation to the C++ vector class.

-   This release is a minor revision of release 1.0.0 of 8 January 2009 to update the Makefile for builds under MINGW.
+   This release is a minor revision of release 1.0.0 of 8 January 2009 to update the Makefile for builds under MINGW, and on 26 February 2009 to add the macro CVectorElementAt.
 There are no changes to the code.
 The internal copy of libtool has been removed.

     Installation

    The CVector package is available at www.sourceforge.net/projects/cvector.
-   A source tarball is available at downloads.sourceforge.net/cvector/CVector-1.0.1.tar.gz.
+   A source tarball is available at downloads.sourceforge.net/cvector/CVector-1.0.2.tar.gz.
 Later tarballs may be available.

-   When the source tarball is dowloaded and unpacked, you should have a directory CVector-1.0.1.
+   When the source tarball is dowloaded and unpacked, you should have a directory CVector-1.0.2.
 To see the current settings for a build execute

    make